riklinssen/MTBA/readme.md

-│   ├───graphs              <-visualisations in report (not on github) │   ├───descr_stats.py      <-script to generate descriptive statistics for presentations │   ├───KPI_scales.py       <-script for visuals KPI's for scales (loaded in CSV instead of dta) │   └───KPIs.py              <-script to generate visuals for KPI's │
+│   ├───graphs              <-visualisations in report (not on github) │   ├───descr_stats.py      <-script to generate descriptive statistics for presentations │   ├───KPI_scales.py       <-script for visuals KPI's for scales (loaded in CSV instead of dta) │   └───KPIs.py              <-script to generate visuals for KPI's │   ├───descr_stats_report_combined.py      <-script to generate descriptive statistics for report │
 └───requirements.txt   <- file that lists python packages used.
 Use pip install -r requirements.txt
 ```